 The ESPRESSO ETC estimates RV precision using the formula $\sigma{RV}^{-1} = 60/(S/N)$, calibrated using singleHR11/21 observations of non-rotating G and K stars.
-As can be seen from Fig. 17, this is a very good approximation.
+As can be seen from Fig. 18, this is a very good approximation.
 As one observes later spectral types, the precision increases, with a lower a.
 Two examples for two M2 and M5 stars are shown, but the reader should be warned that these are not necessarily representative of their spectral type.
 It is harder to find non-rotating Ms (as the ones depicted) than their G and K counterparts.
 Moreover, these stars can display strong stellar activity, an effect that adds up to the photon noise represented here.
-Moreover, this calibration assumes high S/N spectra, and may not be valid if S/N ; 50.
-TODO: describe what to do in case of M dwarfs, stress that these were calculated for HR11/HR21, describe limitations for case on low S/N.
+Moreover, this calibration assumes high S/N spectra, and may not be valid if S/N i 50.